 My firm opinion at this point is that this excessive dependency on comforts and conveniences (and subsequently unknowingly undermining ourselves at every turn) is rooted in the monetary system and requirements of capitalism to keep making money at any cost.
-We are constantly convinced by all that surrounds us that we need to keep buying products (good marketing tactics?).
-Even so, most people I know prefer a capitalistic system because of the associated sense of “freedom” it provides, and any discussion of the downsides of capitalism are quickly dismissed.
-To me, this simply means that humans have mostly chosen to ignore biological realities, and therefore, undermine themselves catastrophically.
+We are constantly convinced by all that surrounds us that we need to keep buying products.
+Even so, most people I know prefer a capitalistic system because of the associated sense of “freedom” it provides, and any discussion of the apparent downsides of capitalism is quickly dismissed.
+To me, this simply means that humans have mostly chosen to ignore biological realities, and therefore, systematically undermine themselves.
 Is what it is, it seems.

 When humans convince themselves to remain dependent on avoiding legitimate struggles, such as facing real emotions and otherwise confronting survival head on, then physical, mental, and relational sickness is ensured.
 We get sick when we do not fully develop and maintain ourselves as we were meant to be (closely connected with nature).
 Not only this, but humans will irrationally overindulge and take from the planet more than the planet can handle – anything to avoid facing the truth, even to the point of complete planetary destruction.